All Categories

 How can I cut packaging costs without making it look cheap?

 Use a clean structure, select a solid material spec, and invest in one high-impact brand detail.
-Great spacing, strong typography, and consistent color often look more premium than multiple finishes.
+Great spacing, strong typography, and consistent color often look more expensive than “too many” effects.

 When should I shortlist GPLPAK?